Signs Your Husband Is Cheating on His Phone (17 Red Flags)

-Why the Phone Is the First Place to Look
+Why Is the Phone the First Place to Look for Cheating Signs?

 That kind of constant access makes the phone the primary tool for maintaining a secret relationship.
-A 2022 study published in Personality and Individual Differences found that people who cheat employ over 53 different strategies to hide their infidelity — and the majority of those strategies involve digital devices.
+A 2022 study published in Personality and Individual Differences found that people who cheat employ over 53 different concealment strategies, with 70% using seven or more simultaneously (Personality and Individual Differences, 2022).
+The majority of those strategies involve digital devices.
+Meanwhile, 42% of cheaters say the affair started as harmless messaging that escalated over time.

 Robert Weiss, Ph.D., LCSW, a certified sex addiction therapist and author of Out of the Doghouse, writes on Psychology Today that when your gut tells you something is wrong, it often is.
 But feelings alone aren't evidence.
 Specific behaviors are.